trustoverip/spec-up-t-website/docs/intro.md

 - [Node.js](https://nodejs.org/en/download/):
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.
+- A [webbrowser](https://en.wikipedia.org/wiki/Web_browser).
+You are probably reading this in a browser, so you already have one.

 ## Generate a new site